LinkedInLearning/hands-on-ai-building-and-deploying-llm-powered-apps-4511409/README.md

 ## Lab2: Adding LLM to Chainlit App
 Now we have a web interface working, we will now add an LLM to our Chainlit app to have our simplified version of ChatGPT.
 We will be using [Langchain](https://python.langchain.com/docs/get_started/introduction) as the framework for this course.
 It provides easy abstractions and a wide varieties of data connectors and interfaces for everything LLM app development.

-In this lab, we will be adding an Chat LLM to our Chainlit app.
+In this lab, we will be adding an Chat LLM to our Chainlit app using Langchain.

 ## Exercises